Skip to main content

 Hosting Cost/mo$0-$5 (static)$0-$200 (Vercel/CF)$0-$5 (static)$0-$5 (static)

-Angular costs more primarily because of its verbose architecture and smaller (shrinking) developer pool.
-Vue.js and React cost roughly the same.
-Next.js adds $3,000-$8,000 to initial setup but pays for itself through built-in SEO, image optimization, and routing — features you'd otherwise build from scratch or bolt on with extra libraries.
+Angular costs more, mostly because of its verbose architecture and a developer pool that keeps shrinking.
+Vue and React land in roughly the same place.
+Next.js does add a few thousand to the initial setup, but it earns that back fast: the SEO, image optimization, and routing it gives you free are exactly the things you'd otherwise build by hand or bolt on with a stack of extra libraries.

 How Much Does Each Feature Add to React App Cost?